 Short-lived feelings of stress are a regular part of everyday life.
 Stress symptoms can affect your body, your mood, and your behavior.
 Common bodily manifestations of acute stress include headache, muscle tension, and gastrointestinal upset.
-People who are stressed may have alterations in mood, such as irritability, anxiety, sadness, or restlessness.
+Stressed people may have alterations in moods, such as irritability, anxiety, sadness, or restlessness.
 Some individuals can also experience changes in behavior, such as overeating or undereating, angry outbursts, or social withdrawal.

 Here are ten stress management activities that will help you to reduce stress:

 Did you know that on average a person takes about 16 breaths per minute?
 That means that we take about 960 breaths in an hour and 23,040 breaths per day.
 Despite the regularity and frequency of breathing, most of us don’t pay much attention to our breathing.
 However, healthy breathing is fundamental to good health and well-being.
 By consciously managing your breathing, you can manage your stress.
 Slow, conscious, and deep breathing helps to calm your central nervous system and cardiovascular systems.
 In addition, deep belly breathing may also improve attention, mood, and levels of cortisol.
 So try this:

 - Inhale through your nose for five seconds, filling first your belly and then your chest

 - Exhale through your mouth for five seconds